 - Third-party funded projects at Modul University Vienna

 Research that does not need approval from the IRB:

 - Projects which have already started or finished,

 - Projects where specific ethical committees outside the university are responsible for.

-- Representatives of the professors: Horst Treiblmaier (chair)
+- Representative of the professors: Astrid Dickinger (chair)

-- Representatives of the academic staff: Karl Weinmayer
+- Representatives of the academic staff: Karl Weinmayer, David Leonard